RobinPett/1dv610_lab2/readme.md

 ### ⚠️ Disclaimer - Developed for a school project - Module will not be maintained

 ## Description
-Extracts color palettes from images to be used in a browser.
+Extracts color palettes from images to be used in a browser environment.
+- Enter a image URL, extract pixels, generate color palettes in different styles.

-## Installation instructions
+## Installation
  > npm install color-palette-extractor

+ Make sure the module is imported in a script which is loaded in a html page for it to have access to the DOM.

 ## Usage examples